Sphereon-Opensource/SIOP-OID4VP/README.md

 </h1>
 <br>

-An authentication library for having clients/people as Self Issued OpenID Provider as specified in the OpenID Connect working group.
+An authentication library for having clients/people conforming to the [Self Issued OpenID Provider v2 (SIOPv2)](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html) and  [OpenID Connect for Verifiable Presentations (OIDC4VP)](https://openid.net/specs/openid-connect-4-verifiable-presentations-1_0.html) as specified in the OpenID Connect working group.

 ## Introduction
-DID SIOP is an extension of OpenID Connect to allow End-users to use OpenID Providers (OPs) that they control.
+SIOP v2 is an extension of OpenID Connect to allow End-users to act as OpenID Providers (OPs) themselves.
 Using Self-Issued OPs, End-users can authenticate themselves and present claims directly to the Relying Parties (RPs), typically a webapp,  without relying on a third-party Identity Provider.
 This makes the solution fully self sovereign, as it does not rely on any third parties and strictly happens peer 2 peer, but still uses the OpenID Connect protocol.

+Next to the user acting as an OpenID Provider, this library also includes support for Verifiable Presentations using the [Presentation Exchange](https://identity.foundation/presentation-exchange/) support provided by our [pe-js](https://github.com/Sphereon-Opensource/pe-js) library.
+This means that the Relying Party can pose submission requirements on the Verifiable Credentials it would like to receive from the client/OP.
+The OP then checks whether it has the credentials to support the submission requirements.
+Only if that is the case it will send the relevant (parts of the) credentials as a Verifiable Presentation in the Authentication Response destined for the Webapp/Relying Party.
+The relying party in turn checks validity of the Verifiable Presentation(s) as well as the match with the submission requirements.
+Only if everything is verified successfully the RP serves the protected page(s).
+This means that the authentication can be extended with claims about the authenticating entity, but it can also be used to easily consume credentials from supporting applications, without having to setup DIDComm connections for instance.

-The term Self-Issued comes from the fact that the End-users issue self-signed ID Tokens to prove validity of the identifiers and claims.
-This is a trust model different from that of the rest of OpenID Connect where OP is run by the third party who issues ID Tokens on behalf of the End-user upon End-user's consent.
+The term Self-Issued comes from the fact that the End-users (OP) issue self-signed ID Tokens to prove validity of the identifiers and claims.
+This is a trust model different from that of the rest of OpenID Connect where OP is run by the third party who issues ID Tokens on behalf of the End-user to the Relying Party upon the End-user's consent.
+This means the End-User is in control about his/her data instead of the 3rd party OP.

 ## Service
-The DID Auth SIOP library consists of a group of services and classes to:
+The DID Auth SIOP v2 library consists of a group of services and classes to:

-- DID method neutral: Resolve DIDs using DIFs [did-resolver](https://github.com/decentralized-identity/did-resolver) and Sphereon's [Universal registrar and resolver client](https://github.com/Sphereon-Opensource/did-uni-client)
+- [Decentralized Identifiers (DID)](https://www.w3.org/TR/did-core/) method neutral: Resolve DIDs using DIFs [did-resolver](https://github.com/decentralized-identity/did-resolver) and Sphereon's [Universal registrar and resolver client](https://github.com/Sphereon-Opensource/did-uni-client)
-- Verify and Create JWTs using DIDs
+- Verify and Create Json Web Tokens (JWTs) as used in OpenID Connect using Decentralized Identifiers (DIDs)
-- Client Auth Service to create and verify Authentication Requests
+- OP class to create Authentication Requests and verify Authentication Responses
-- RP Auth Service to verify an Authenticaiton response on the RP side
-- RP Session, to create and verify bearer access tokens
+- RP class to verify Authentication Requests and create Authentication Responses
+- Verifiable Presentation and Presentation Exchange support on the RP and OP sides

 ## Steps involved